In This Article

 Which meditation app is best for anxiety?

-Are free meditation apps worth it?
+Are meditation apps worth paying for?

 Can I use meditation apps alongside therapy?